zeisys/precedents.org_data_collection/README.md

 - `A person is innocent until proven guilty`
 - `Freedom of speech does not protect hate speech`
 - `Mere recovery of a weapon does not prove guilt`
-- `gift deed must be registered to be valid`
+- `Gift deed must be registered to be valid`
 - `Divorce by mutual consent requires a cooling-off period`
 - `Electronic evidence is admissible if forensic certified`
 - `Pay must be equal for a man and woman doing the same job`
 - `Silence is misrepresentation if there is a duty to disclose`

 **Examples of Not Allowed Entries:**
-- ~~The case was about fraud~~ (Too vague)
+- `The case was about fraud` (Too vague)
-- ~~General legal discussion~~ (Not specific)
+- `General legal discussion` (Not specific)
-- ~~In cases where an individual has entered into a contractual agreement, whether written or verbal, and subsequently claims that they were under duress at the time of signing, the court must carefully examine all surrounding circumstances, including but not limited to the financial, emotional, and physical state of the individual~~ (Too long - can be shortened to "A contract signed under duress is void")
+- `In cases where an individual has entered into a contractual agreement, whether written or verbal, and subsequently claims that they were under duress at the time of signing, the court must carefully examine all surrounding circumstances, including but not limited to the financial, emotional, and physical state of the individual` (Too long - can be shortened to "A contract signed under duress is void")